Microsoft Teams API overview

 Use Microsoft Graph to create a new virtual team when a new business issue arises, add the right people to the team, and configure the team with channels, tabs, and apps.
 If you want to get the new team together to discuss the business issue, add a new event to the team calendar.

 When the business issue is resolved and you no longer need the team, use the Microsoft Teams API to archive or delete the team.
-If you know the maximum duration of the team when you create it, set an Office 365 group expiration policy for the team that automatically removes the team according to the policy.
+If you know the maximum duration of the team when you create it, set an Microsoft 365 group expiration policy for the team that automatically removes the team according to the policy.

 Get work done even when no one is around